anthropics/anthropic-cookbook/README.md

 # Claude Cookbook

-This cookbook contains recipes for making cool stuff with [Claude](https://claude.ai).
-So far, all the recipes live in Jupyter notebooks.
+This cookbook contains recipes in the form of Jupyter notebooks for using [Claude](https://claude.ai) in neat and effective ways.
 You'll need an Anthropic API key, which you can apply for [here](https://www.anthropic.com/earlyaccess).

 ## Recipes